 Follow the child

-Observe interests and use them as doorways into reading, math, science, art, conversation, and responsibility.
+Observe interests and consider them as possible doorways into reading, math, science, art, conversation, and responsibility.

 Small learning communities can honor the child more personally, but they still need rhythm, environment, boundaries, reflection, and meaningful challenge.

 The goal is not to recreate school at home or remove all structure.
-The goal is to design conditions where the child can participate, wonder, work, rest, repair, and grow.
+The invitation is to test conditions where the child can participate, wonder, work, rest, repair, and grow.

-Observe interests and use them as doorways into reading, math, science, art, conversation, and responsibility.
+Observe interests and consider them as possible doorways into reading, math, science, art, conversation, and responsibility.

 Use repeatable routines so freedom does not become drift and structure does not become control.